switchkiller/sandbox/graphproblems/Notes/articulation.md

-Finding articulation points is on of the best applications on graphs for me.
+Finding articulation points is one of the best applications on graphs for me.